On perturbations of woven pairs of frames: Woven pairs and perturbations.

 Let $\cF=\{f_i\}_{i\in I}$ be a frame for $\hil$ with synthesis operator $T_{\cF}$.
 It is obvious that the pair $(\cF,\cF)$ is a woven pair for $\hil$.
 A natural question that arises is to determine if the pair $(\cF,\cG)$ is a woven pair as long as $\cG$ is a frame ``sufficiently close'' to $\cF$.

-In \cite{BCGLL} the authors answer this question by showing that for a small perturbation $\cG$ of $\cF$, the pair is woven (see \cite[Thm.
+In \cite{BCGLL}, the authors answer this question by showing that for a small perturbation $\cG$ of $\cF$, the pair is woven (see \cite[Thm.
 6.1]{BCGLL}).
-Our purpose is to refine that result, showing that for every Bessel sequence $\cG=\{g_i\}_{i\in I}$ whose synthesis operator lies in a appropiate neigborhood of $T_{\cF}$, the pair $(\cF,\cG)$ is woven.
+Our purpose is to refine that result, showing that for every Bessel sequence $\cG=\{g_i\}_{i\in I}$ whose synthesis operator $T_{\cG}$ lies in an appropriate neighborhood of $T_{\cF}$, the pair $(\cF,\cG)$ is woven.

 Before stating the main result, we need the following well known result, which can be seen as a particular case of \cite[Thm.
 3.1]{DH} about perturbations of a closed range operator: \begin{lemma} Let $A\in B(\hil)$ be a surjective operator, with Moore-Penrose pseudoinverse $A^\dagger$.
-Let $B\in B(\hil)$ such that $\|A-B\|<\|A^\dagger\|^{-1}$, then $B$ is also surjective, with $\|B^\dagger\|<\|A^\dagger\|^{-1}-\|A-B\|$.
+Let $B\in B(\hil)$ such that $\|A-B\|<\|A^\dagger\|^{-1}$, then $B$ is also surjective, with $\|B^\dagger\|<\frac{1}{\|A^\dagger\|^{-1}-\|A-B\|}$.

 \end{lemma}